NATIONAL TECHIES DAY

 Sophie Treadwell – 1885

 Throughout her career, the playwright wrote, directed, and produced many of her plays.
 She wrote more than 40 plays, her most well-known is the 1928 drama Machinal.
-During World War I, she became one of the first accredited female foreign war correspondent and reported on the war from France for several months and served as a nurse.
+During World War I, she became one of the first accredited female foreign war correspondents and reported on the war from France for several months, and served as a nurse.

 The prolific children’s author earned the Newbery Award for her novel The Family Under the Bridge.
 She’s also the author of The Empty Schoolhouse and Surprise in the Mountains, among many others.